 - Nearest station: Blackfriars or Waterloo, Rail and Underground

 - Directions: on the south bank, between Blackfriars and Waterloo bridges.
-See the map at the top of the page.
+See the map on this page.

 - Parking: NCP

 - Closed: all Sun; enquire about Christmas openings

 - Outside eating